-Checkpoint 2: publish posts on local pages of your outlets.
+Checkpoint 2: publish posts on local pages of your outlets

-- From the point of sale: how this campaign or a local activity is proposed within the point of sale.
+Point of sale: how this campaign or a local activity is proposed within the point of sale.

 Checkpoint 3: increase your local presence with local digital advertising

-A last alternative is Waze.
+The last alternative is Waze.
 It is now possible to create campaigns in Waze, around your outlets.
 Think about it!